Joseph Brucker: Early years

-Born in 1849 in Bad Ischl, Brucker was the son of Joseph Brucker and Antonia Ozlberger Brucker.
+Born in 1849 in Bad Ischl (located in modern-day Austria), Brucker was the son of Joseph Brucker and Antonia Ozlberger Brucker.
 He was educated at the University of Vienna.
-Finding his politics too radical for Europe, he immigrated to the United States in 1871, first finding employment with a railroad survey company in Wisconsin, then as a teacher, before entering the American German language newspaper business.
+Finding his politics too radical for Europe, he immigrated to the United States in 1871, first finding employment with a railroad survey company in Wisconsin, then as a teacher.

 Career

 After several failed ventures, he was hired in 1894 as managing editor of the renowned Illinois Staats-Zeitung by its owner, A.C.
 Hesing to replace his son Washington, who left the paper because he was appointed postmaster of Chicago by President Cleveland.
 Brucker stayed with the paper until 1901, when he went to Germany to become the editor of the Columbia Berlin.
 His later life is almost totally unknown, and he appears to have fallen from the public eye following the divorce from his wife.
-Brucker participated in the 1920 United States Census and was living as a boarder in San Francisco at the time.
+Brucker participated in the 1920 United States census and was living as a boarder in San Francisco at the time.